kinecosystem/kin-python/README.md

 - `quarks`: The amount of the payment, in [quarks](https://docs.kin.org/terms-and-concepts#quark).

 Additionally, it has some optional properties:
-- `channel`: The private key of a [channel](https://docs.kin.org/how-it-works#channels) account to use as the source of the transaction.
+- `channel`: (Kin 2 and Kin 3 only) The private key of a [channel](https://docs.kin.org/how-it-works#channels) account to use as the source of the transaction.
 If unset, `sender` will be used as the transaction source.
 - `invoice`: An [Invoice](https://docs.kin.org/how-it-works#invoices) to associate with this payment.
 Cannot be set if `memo` is set.
 - `memo` A text memo to include in the transaction.
 Cannot be set if `invoice` is set.
+- `subsidizer`: (Kin 4 only) The private key of an account to use as the funder of the transaction instead of the subsidizer configured on Agora.

+`submit_payment` also has the following optional properties:
+- `commitment`: (Kin 4 only) Indicates to Solana which bank state to query.
+See the [website documentation](https://docs.kin.org/solana#commitment) for more details.
+- `sender_resolution`: (Kin 4 only) Indicates which type of account resolution to use for the payment sender.
+- `dest_resolution`: (Kin 4 only) Indicates which type of account resolution to use for the payment destination.

 #### Submit an Earn Batch
 The `submit_earn_batch` method submits a batch of earns to Agora from a single account.
 It batches the earns into fewer